 There are thousands of WordPress themes to choose from and many are free if you Google them on the Internet.
 I prefer using a premium theme because most of them offer support.
 With free themes, you’re on your own to figure out how to configure them.

 6. Ask yourself, “Why do I want to start a blog?”

 Not everyone has the desire or need to write blog posts on their website even though blogging is one of the best ways to get traffic and gain followers.
 A WordPress site can also be used as your online home to promote an existing business or project or to promote an online business in a niche that interests you.

 If you want to express yourself and write about what you love, you are a perfect candidate to start a blog.
 Some people write blog posts to organize their thoughts and eventually turn them into a book.

 BabyBoomster.com was created to be an online magazine with topics that pertain to active Baby Boomer women over 50.
 It focuses on travel, wellness, entertainment, fashion, beauty, and how to have a fulfilling and fun lifestyle.

 I also allow others to write guest posts if they are midlife and beyond or write specifically for the Baby Boomer demographic.
 They must adhere to my writer’s guidelines to maintain the integrity of my site.
 Some are experts in topics I know nothing about like finance.

-Blog gurus often insist that you choose a narrow niche, but I’m grateful that I chose lifestyle.
-I love to travel, but I can’t do it all the time, and the pandemic showed us how travel bloggers got hit hard because they only wrote about one topic.
+Blog gurus often insist that you choose a narrow niche to corner the market for your topic, but I’m grateful that I chose lifestyle.
+I love to travel, but I can’t do it all the time, and the pandemic showed us how travel bloggers got hit hard because they were stuck where they were.

 It’s always best to write about what you are passionate about but leave your options open just in case.